-All members and visiting artists must complete the following forms as mandated by the State of CT.
+All members and visiting artists must complete the following forms.

 A carry-all of supplies and cleaning/disinfecting products will be issued to each member for the day.
 Members will be responsible for cleaning up after themselves, putting away supplies, and disinfecting their individual work areas at the end of the day.